-A key advantage with using a charter broker is the sheer number of aircraft to which they have access, providing further assurance you’ll fly onboard the aircraft best suited for your particular mission.
+A key advantage of using a charter broker is the sheer number of aircraft to which they have access, providing further assurance that you’ll fly onboard the aircraft best suited for your particular mission.
 Also, verify with the broker the aircraft that will be performing your trip prior to submitting payment, as some brokers may demand money upfront before your flight has been fully secured.

 Do I need an aircraft for the trip I have in mind?

 While this decision ultimately rests with only the client, a knowledgeable charter broker should also guide you in your decision and help you determine the most efficient and practical options available.
 For example, if you want a large jet but only have a few passengers, they should advise you to consider a smaller aircraft.

 What if I need to cancel the trip?

 Everyone’s plans may change at the last minute, so it’s important to ask about the broker’s trip cancellation policy when booking your trip.
 While some charter providers may be able to offer full reimbursement for a cancelled trip, policies differ greatly between operators, aircraft types, and trip lengths.

 Private jet charter is an exclusive and often luxurious way to travel.
 That said, not all aircraft are equipped with big screen TVs, leather recliners, private lavatories, or fully equipped galleys.
 Ask your broker about the selected aircraft’s premium features, so you know what you’ll be paying for.